bachlab/associative_learning_benchmarks/index.md

 | B     | demonstrated across laboratories, but <br> - procedure-specific AND/OR <br> - specific to humans |
 | C     | Credibly demonstrated several times, but <br> - demonstrated within a laboratory but not across AND/OR <br> - highly specific to procedural details AND/OR <br> - considerable rate of null/opposing findings without clear knowledge of boundary conditions |

+The first version of this list was posted on 30 September 2025.
+After receiving feedback on the pre-print, an updated list was posted on 21 April 2026.
 ---
 This github project is maintained by
 Dominik R. Bach